-Pursuant to the requirements of the Securities and Exchange Act of 1934, this Amendment No. 1 to Annual Report on Form 10-K/A has been signed by the following persons in the capacities and on the date indicated:
+Pursuant to the requirements of the Securities and Exchange Act of 1934, this Report on Form 10-K has been signed by the following persons in the capacities and on the date indicated:

-Signature Title Date

-/s/ BRYAN R. MARTIN Bryan R. Martin Chairman and Chief Executive Officer (Principal Executive Officer) May 28, 2004

-/s/ JAMES SULLIVAN James Sullivan Chief Financial Officer, Vice President, Finance and Secretary (Principal Financial and Accounting Officer) May 28, 2004

-Barry Andrews President and Director May 28, 2004

-Guy L. Hecker, Jr. Director May 28, 2004

-Christopher McNiffe Director May 28, 2004

-Donn Wilson Director May 28, 2004
+Signature Title Date /s/ BRYAN R. MARTIN Bryan R. Martin Chairman and Chief Executive Officer (Principal Executive Officer) May 28, 2004 /s/ JAMES SULLIVAN James Sullivan Chief Financial Officer, Vice President, Finance and Secretary (Principal Financial and Accounting Officer) May 28, 2004 /s/ BARRY ANDREWS Barry Andrews President and Director May 28, 2004 /s/ GUY L. HECKER Guy L. Hecker, Jr. Director May 28, 2004 /s/ CHRISTOPHER MCNIFFE Christopher McNiffe Director May 28, 2004 /s/ DONN WILSON Donn Wilson Director May 28, 2004